ripienaar/travlrmap/_posts/2015-01-09-point-reference.md

 ### Reference

+Today these are the significant fields but you're welcome to add more if you'd like to track some additional information about a point.
+The site will just ignore these additional fields.

 Key        |Description
 -----------|-----------
 :type:     | The visit type, has to match one defined in the config file, leading ```:``` is important.